WordOps/docs.wordops.net/README.md

   - `apt install mkdocs -y` on debian/ubuntu
 - start mkdocs built-in web-server  `mkdocs serve` or `mkdocs.exe serve` inside the repository folder
 - browse documentation live preview on http://127.0.0.1:8000

+You can learn more about mkdocs usage on the [official documentation](https://www.mkdocs.org/user-guide/writing-your-docs/)